MichaelCurrin/docsify-js-template/README.md

 Then customize README.md as your own project.

-## Setup and run
+## Set up and run

 ### Remote use

-Whatever approach you use to setup a _docs_ directory, you can use your own project or a forked template a site on Github Pages or Netlify.
+Whatever approach you use to set up a `docs` directory, you can use your own project or a forked template and serve your site on platform like  GiHhub Pages or Netlify.

-There won't be any code to the site other than _docs_ site, but this is still fine as a standalone online demo of _Docsify_ that you can tweak.
+This template still works fine as a standalone online demo of _Docsify_ that you can tweak.
+In a real project, you'd add your code at the repo root, outside of `docs`.
+Or you could move your docs site to the repo root on the `gh-pages` branch for GH Pages.

 ### Serve locally